m3hransh/mafia-night/docs/notes/concepts/Project Overview.md

 # Project Overview

-**Mafia Night** is a web application for managing physical Mafia games with real-time role distribution via Telegram bot.
+**Mafia Night** is a web application for managing physical Mafia games.

 ## Purpose